AndreCorreaSantos/ETL/readme.md

 ## 5. Testing

+A pure function always produces the same output for a given input and does not read or modify any external state.
+This means it is both deterministic and free of side effects.

-Unit tests are essential to guarantee that the business logic is functioning as planned.
-In this project ocaml's Ounit2 test library was used and all of the project's pure functions were covered.
-These can be seen in the [parsers](https://andrecorreasantos.github.io/ETL/etl/Etl/Parsers/index.html) and [transform](https://andrecorreasantos.github.io/ETL/etl/Etl/Transform/index.html) modules.
-A few test examples were written for the functions and claude was used to generalize those to all functions.
+Unit tests are essential for ensuring that business logic behaves as expected.
+In this project, OCaml's OUnit2 testing library was used to cover all pure functions.
+These functions are primarily found in the [Parsers](https://andrecorreasantos.github.io/ETL/etl/Etl/Parsers/index.html) and [Transform](https://andrecorreasantos.github.io/ETL/etl/Etl/Transform/index.html) modules.
+A few test cases were initially written for selected functions, and Claude was used to generalize them to cover all functions.

 To run said tests, one can run: